sfakir/feiertagejs/Readme.md

 You have two options two give feedback:

 * Open issues or pullrequests on [github](https://github.com/sfakir/feiertagejs)
-* Comment the official release [post](http://www.fakir.it/feiertage-js-feiertage-fuer-node-js-und-im-browser/), unfortunatly in German.
+* Comment the official release [post](http://www.fakir.it/feiertage-js-feiertage-fuer-node-js-und-im-browser/), unfortunately in German.

 # Regions